writer | filmmaker | musician

-I'm a writer, filmmaker and musician interested in making art that uplifts and encourages free thought.
+I'm a writer, filmmaker and musician making art in many genres.
+I offer copywriting services here.
 My screenplays have been featured on UPtv, CityTV, Superchannel, Amazon and Peacock and my directorial feature debut Goldirocks (2004) is a rock 'n' roll movie about a young woman who finds her power when she picks up a guitar.
 Shelter Song is my upcoming feature film about a musician in Los Angeles who takes bold personal and creative risks during uncertain times.

 Raised by two artist scholars, I was taught from a young age to question authority, value craft and live with purpose.
-I fell in love with punk rock and the Detroit rock sound in high school, an aesthetic that grounds my 'be who you are' philosophy and fuels my passion for dismantling the bullshit White patriarchy.
+I fell in love with punk rock and the Detroit rock sound in high school, an aesthetic that grounds my 'be who you are' philosophy.
 I learned to make films at the University of Toronto's Hart House Film Board and the Liaison of Independent Filmmakers of Toronto (LIFT) where I edited my first three short films (Busk, Killing Time & Oxanna) on an Intercine flatbed machine the old school way - cutting film strips and taping them back together.
 For all its efficiency, digital film editing's got nothing on celluloid.

-My television shows in development include Now That You're Dead (A dark comedy about a Hollywood widow and her dead husband's journey to reconcile their marriage), Pleasure Principle (a multi-generational drama centered on a Black sexologist), The Here & Now (a sci-fi drama about the battle to control the vibrations of the universe) and Idyllwild (a family drama about the healing power of horses).
+My television shows in development include Now That You're Dead (A dark comedy about dealing with a whole lot of death), Frequency (a sci-fi drama about the battle to control the vibrations of the universe), Idyllwild (a family drama about the healing power of horses) and Devotions for Douchebags, a satirical series about climbing the corporate ladder.
+I'm also co-writing a feature comedy called Electric Avenue.

 WRITING & DIRECTING WORK